MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/list-class.md

 ### <a name="parameters"></a>Parametreler

-*val*\
+*Val*\
 [Listenin](../standard-library/list-class.md)sonuna eklenen öğe.

 ### <a name="remarks"></a>Açıklamalar

-Bir özel durum oluşursa, `list` değiştirilmemiş olarak kalır ve özel durum yeniden oluşturulur.
+Bir özel durum atılırsa, `list` değiştirilmeden bırakılır ve özel durum yeniden atılır.

 ### <a name="example"></a>Örnek